 Deficits in social cognition are difficult to reveal through traditional standardized assessment tools as many children with social cognitive deficits fall in the “average range” on standardized measures of expressive and receptive language.
 Yet, there’s “still something...”.
 These children tend to have difficulty initiating (I), listening with their eyes and brain (L), thinking abstractly and making inferences (A), understanding other’s perspective (U), getting the big picture (G), and understanding humor in terms of the subtleties and timing (H).
 An ILAUGH® assessment is designed to assess a child’s individual strength and weaknesses in these areas.
 The ILAUGH® approach provides an innovative framework to examine a child’s social cognition through formal and informal testing procedures and provides intervention designed to address a child’s social cognitive deficits in a group format.

 The ILAUGH® approach is appropriate for children who are at least 7 years old and have demonstrated average to above average cognitive skills.
-The approach is utilized in a small group setting of three to four children.
+The approach is utilized in a small group setting of 4-6 children.
 Those who may benefit from this approach may include, but are not limited to, persons diagnosed with Asperger’s Syndrome, Non-Verbal Learning Disability, High-Functioning Autism, Pervasive Developmental Disorder-Not Otherwise Specified and Attention Deficit Hyperactivity Disorder.

 If you are interested in pursuing a social thinking assessment for your child or if you have any questions, please contact The Therapy Place.

 Is this child a candidate for referral?
 (Yes-if any of the following are present)

 - Does not initiate appropriate social interactions or sustain social interactions

 - Has difficulty working in groups